dreamfactorysoftware/df-docker/README.md

 If your database runs inside another container you can simply link it under the name `db`.

 # Start container
+*Ensure that the used database use and datbase are created*

 ## With external MySQL server
 `docker run -d -p 127.0.0.1:80:80 -v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env dreamfactorysoftware/v2`

 ## With linked MySQL server
 `docker run -d -p 127.0.0.1:80:80 -v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env --link df-mysql:db dreamfactorysoftware/v2`

+# Build the container on your own
+- `git clone git@github.com:dreamfactorysoftware/df-docker.git`
+- `cd df-docker`
+- `docker build -t dreamfactorysoftware/v2 .`
+- add/edit `.env`
+- Start container as described under **Start container**